ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 git tag 0.1.0
 ```

-I also created tag `0.1.1` to correct my inital branching mistake.
+I also created tag `0.1.1` to correct my initial branching mistake.

-The tag was pushed usinmg this command
+The tag was pushed using this command

 ```sh
 git push --tag